f18m/cmonitor/README.md

 ## Supported Linux Kernels

-Since version 2.0 this project supports both cgroups v1 and cgroups v2.
+Cmonitor version 2.0 and higher supports both cgroups v1 and cgroups v2.
-This means that the "cmonitor_collector" utility can run on any Linux kernel regardless of its version and its boot options (since boot options may alter the cgroups technology in use).
+This means that the `cmonitor-collector` utility can run on any Linux kernel regardless of its version and its boot options (since boot options may alter the cgroups technology in use).

 Note that `cmonitor-collector` utility is currently unit-tested against: